bad64/PythonPad/README.md

 - `boot.py` contains the HID report descriptor and the HID init code.
 It's probably a good idea to leave it alone. **You can softlock yourself out of that drive if you freestyle too much.** (It's fixable by forcing your device into bootloader mode and reflashing CircuitPython though, but you still should be appropriately scared when doing things to this file)
 - `GamepadDriver.py` is, as the name subtly implies, ~~a library to control your fridge via MQTT~~ the driver implementation of the Gamepad class.
 Again, probably best to not touch it, though it's a lot less sensitive than `boot.py`
 - `code.py` is the main loop.
 You can screw around with it, it's probably the one that is going to do the least damage to your flash memory, unless you decide to write whole megabytes to it for some reason
-- `VERSION` is mandatory for now but it might not be forever
+- `VERSION` is an optional file telling the firmware to output its version number.
+Only really useful for debugging
 - `CHANGELOG.md` and `LICENSE` can be ignored.
 They won't do anything when uploaded to the board anyway
 - And finally, one configuration file, in JSON format.
 See the `config/` subdirectory and their associated README files

 The file consists of pairs of keys and values (as most JSON files tend to be written as, at a surface level anyway).
 The keys are pin numbers (again, relative to the RP2040 and my own Hydra board; adapt to your own use), and the values correspond to which input is tied to that particular pin.
 This technically means you can tie an input to more than one pin, but one pin cannot trigger more than one input (nor is that a desirable feature, according to some rulesets.
 Consult your local TO for advice before use)

-> [!IMPORTANT]
-> Said inputs follow the mapping of the Switch Pro Controller.
-Please be careful if you're more used to the Xbox mapping:
->
-> (From Switch Pro Controller to Xbox mappings)
-> * Y <-> X
-> * B <-> A
-> * R -> RB
-> * ZR -> RT
-> * L -> LB
-> * ZL -> LT
-> * \+ (aka START in the config file) -> Share
-> * \- (aka SELECT in the config file) -> View
-> * HOME -> giant Xbox button type thing

-If you want to change an input, pick a pin, then assign it one of the Switch Pro Controller inputs as outlined above.
-Save the file; CircuitPython should automatically reload everything and you're good to go.
-For the Versus mode, you can use dedicated macros that correspond to a traditional arcade controller input scheme using the prefix "VS\_" (i.e.: VS\_1P, VS\_2K and so forth)

 ## Oh yeah there's a traditional versus fighting mode too

-There are two ways to access Standard Versus mode:
+There are two ways to access Versus mode:
-- Hold the key associated to the mode as defined in your config file (by default it should be whatever is on pin 11)
+- Hold the key associated to the mode as defined in your config file while plugging your controller
 - In the "general" section of said config file, you can set `"defaultMode"` to `versus`

-After a few seconds, the firmware will boot into "Versus mode", which is simply a mode where inputs are remapped for a better 2D fighting game experience[^2]:
+The firmware will then boot into "Versus mode", which is simply a mode where inputs are remapped for a better 2D fighting game experience[^2]:

 * Action buttons try to emulate the button placements on a traditional box
 * Non-existent keys (typically both modifiers along with C-Down and A) map to the Up directional to approximate placement of said direction on a more well known button layout